 Conserve Cash by Reducing IT Spend

-When you truly think about it, labor costs make up the most significant percentage of IT spend, so it’s important to ensure that you’re getting the best value out of your IT provider.
+When you truly think about it, labor costs make up the most significant percentage of IT spending, so it’s crucial to ensure that you’re getting the best value out of your IT provider.
 We also recommend getting second opinions on any large IT purchases, as many businesses tend to invest way more than necessary.
 However, there are many things you can do in the short term to optimize IT spending, and our team has gathered a list of them here.